flatcar/flatcar-website/content/docs/latest/installing/customizing-the-image/customize-the-image.md

 You can pre-populate `/var/lib/docker` to provide a ready-to-use docker environment with images and containers.

-One solution is to setup the docker environment on another flatcar instance and archive `/var/lib/docker` with `tar` for example, then use the method above to un-`tar` into root partition (9).
-This requires setting up a flatcar instance and communicate with the OS to copy the content of `/var/lib/docker` to your build machine.
+One solution is to setup the Docker environment on another Flatcar instance and archive `/var/lib/docker` with `tar` for example, then use the method above to un-`tar` into root partition (9).
+This requires setting up a Flatcar instance and communicate with the OS to copy the content of `/var/lib/docker` to your build machine.

-A more convenient way is to use [docker-in-docker](https://hub.docker.com/_/docker) on any docker environment on which you have privileged access.
+A more convenient way is to use [Docker-in-Docker](https://hub.docker.com/_/docker) on any Docker environment on which you have privileged access.

-You start by running docker-in-docker container:
+You start by running a Docker-in-Docker container:

 ```shell
 # Run docker-in-docker in the backgroud.